ANALYSIS-Changing of guard at top German court signals de-escalation for ECB

 Berlin must then either accept or reject the justification.
 Rejection would require the Bundesbank to pull out of the scheme, and put a question mark over Germany's role in the euro.

-(Additional reporting by Ursula Knapp; Writing by Paul Carrel and Madeline Chambers; Editing by Pravin Char)
+(Additional reporting by Ursula Knapp and Paul Carrel; Writing by Paul Carrel and Madeline Chambers; Editing by Pravin Char)

 ((paul.carrel@thomsonreuters.com;; +49 30 2888 5216; Reuters Messaging: Reuters Messaging: paul.carrel.thomsonreuters.com@reuters.net))